JBGruber/LexisNexisTools/README.md

 dbloc <- lnt_convert(LNToutput, to = "lnt2SQLite")
 ```

-See `?lnt_convert` for details and pleas comment in [this issue](https://github.com/JBGruber/LexisNexisTools/issues/2) if you want a format added to the convert function.
+See `?lnt_convert` for details and comment in [this issue](https://github.com/JBGruber/LexisNexisTools/issues/2) if you want a format added to the convert function.

 ### Identify Highly Similar Articles